3 Best Practices for Effective Relationship Mapping

 - Let your mapping program slide once it’s fully developed.

-“Continuity is key,” says Tim Wowk.
+Finally: “Continuity is key,” says Tim Wowk.
 Relationship mapping requires a significant investment of time, resources, and manpower just to get started, let alone maintain and improve.
 Don’t let this investment go to waste.
 Go back to your program bible and start from the beginning.
-Review your goals, processes, data, and tools on a regular basis.
+Additionally, review your goals, processes, data, and tools on a regular basis.

 Implementing an effective relationship mapping program requires support from several stakeholders, including senior administration and board directors.
 It also depends on well-defined policies, including a realistic plan that defines the project’s scope, goals, and procedures.
-If it’s true that fundraising is all about relationships, developing a relationship mapping program that suits your organization’s needs could add significant value to your bottom line.
+In conclusion, it’s true that fundraising is all about relationships.
+Developing a relationship mapping program that suits your organization’s needs could add significant value to your bottom line.